 When you are in a milonga, you are part of a personal network with a hierarchy.
 The codigos help you to take care of everyone in your network, for your best interests and theirs.
 It’s easy to get carried away with a hot new dancer, who you may never see again, or who may turn out to be a problematic person.
 Best to follow the rules.

-Be sure to dance the first tanda, the last tanda, the cumparsita (in case the last tanda is not announced or you didn’t hear the announcement – but it’s your responsibility to listen for this), and most of the time, with the top-ranked person present from this list:
+Be sure to dance the first tanda, the last tanda, the cumparsita (in case the last tanda is not announced or you didn’t hear the announcement – but it’s your responsibility to listen for this), and most of your total floor time, with the top-ranked person from this list who is present tonight:

 - Your life-partner/love.

 - Your “official” dance partner when that is a different person than #1.